 Heidelberg is just crazy perfect for walking.
 I had been there twice and enjoyed every minute.
-No traffic, no subway, no busses, whole old town, and bridges to explore.
+No traffic, no subway, no busses, a whole old town, and bridges to explore.
 There will be only you, history and…other tourists!

 Heidelberg is one of the few German cities that wasn’t destroyed in World War II and also one of the mine favorites.
 It’s known as a romantic city, thanks to its well remained medieval and baroque architecture.

-Despite the size of the city, around 12 million visitors come each year to experience all this beauty, such as Old Bridge, Philosophers’ Way, Heidelberg castle and Old Town.
+Despite the size of the city, around 12 million visitors come each year to experience all this beauty, such as Old Bridge, Philosophers’ Way, Heidelberg castle, and Old Town.

 Even Mark Twain was inspired by the environment of the city so he could finish his novel The Adventures of Huckleberry Finn, which translates like blueberries, and Heildelbeere is the German name for it.
 So you see all connected.